Introduction to Formal Logic

 Course Description

 This course is an introduction to formal logic.
 Formal logic is the formal study of the structures of language, reasoning, inference, and proof.
-This course will focus on deductive logic, including formal analysis of statements and arguments, sentential and quantified logics, formal semantics and models, and logical proofs.
+This course will focus on deductive logic, including formal analysis of statements and arguments, logical connectives, sentential and quantified logics, identity, formal semantics and models, and logical proofs.

 Upon successful completion of this course, students will:

-2. Understand basic concepts in logic, such as truth functionality, validity, soundness, counter-examples, tautology, self-contradiction, logical equivalence, logical contradictoriness, and logical consistency.
+1. Understand basic concepts in logic, such as truth functionality, validity, soundness, counter-examples, tautology, self-contradiction, logical equivalence, logical contradictoriness, and logical consistency.
+(CLOs 1, 2)

-5. Determine the validity of symbolic logical arguments in SL using (a) truth tables and (b) natural deduction.
+4. Semantically evaluate statements and the validity of arguments (a) in SL using truth tables and (b) in QL using models.
+(CLOs 1, 2, 4)

 Textbook